mjohno/terraform-test/README.md

 * Do Chef Stuff...
 (Not a demo app)
 * ELB Logging
 * HTTPS traffic
-* Use a smaller VCP?
+* Use a smaller VPC?